We Gossip About 52 Minutes A Day. That May Not Be As Toxic As It Sounds

 "I think gossiping can be a smart thing to do," says Elena Martinescu, a postdoctoral researcher at King's College London who has studied gossip in the workplace.
 "It allows people to keep track of what's going on and form social alliances with other people," Martinescu says.

 Of course, gossip is a complicated phenomenon.
-At times, it can backfire and sometimes harm people.
+Martinescu points out that at times, it can backfire and sometimes harm people.
 But some scholars say that from an evolutionary perspective, we're wired to gossip since it can give us information that we use to protect ourselves.

 Research has shown that gossip can help build group cohesion and cooperation.